-Prior to scanning the target the scanner or digital camera must be calibrated on the same white reference material used in live work.
-Some scanners self-calibrate while other manufacturers supply a reference material.
+Prior to scanning, the scanner or digital camera must be calibrated on the same white reference material used for live work.
+Some scanners self-calibrate while others are supplied with a reference patch.
 If none of these are available, calibrate on a piece of extremely bright, white, MATTE material.
 Ensure a steady supply and replace the white calibration patch whenever it gets dirty.